jjjacobsen/ff-drafter/README.md

 Continue to use that chat to refine values as needed

+## Future Ideas

+- Redo the pricing engine.
+In fact, remove it entirely.
+Instead, display relevant information given the state of the draft
+  - For example - TE is up for auction.
+Tell me:
+    - Other teams need a TE (or don't need a TE)
+    - This is the last tier 1 TE
+  - Suggest players that I should save for (looking at my players, my money, and players available)
+- Don't include defence and kicking stats, it's just noise

 ## License

 This project is open source.
 Please check the license file for details.